networkx/nx-guides/content/generators/geometric.md

 real-world systems has motivated substainial research into these networks, with many unique but closely related models being proposed with theoretical proofs for many of their network properties.
-The 2010 Spatial Networks review article by Marc Barthélemy[1] provides a comprehensive overview of the field and reviews many of the most important theoretical proofs for the most common Spatial Network models.
+The 2010 Spatial Networks review article by Marc Barthélemy[^1] provides a comprehensive overview of the field and reviews many of the most important theoretical proofs for the most common Spatial Network models.
 Here we explore some of the most typical Spatial Network models which have been implemented in the networkx package.
-These models can be classified using only three model parameters used by these different models.
+These models can be classified using only three model parameters used by these different models:

  - $R$ - The maximum connection distance, the `radius` parameter in networkx